direpromise/CookiesSounds/README.md

 # 📝 WHAT IT DOES:

-- It adds over 50+ randomized music jingles/sound effects to the game! 😳
+- It adds A TON of randomized music jingles/sound effects to the game! 😳
 - The mod does it's best to respect the game's original sounds, aiming not to replace but add more variety! 🎶
 - Ship Landing "Intro" like music. 🤩
 - More Dropship music. 🤑
 - More Ship Eject (fired) Music. 😭

 # 👇 Currently added 👇

 # 🎵 Ambiance Music1: